jgrizou/neurips-self-calibrating-bci/README.md

 ## Large Files

-Large data files (GAN checkpoints, analysis results, plots) are hosted on **Hugging Face Hub** and automatically downloaded when you run the setup script.
+We chose to upload most of the files directly to this repository.
+But some files are too large to be uploaded to GitHub, so we use Hugging Face Hub to host them.
+Large data files (GAN checkpoints, analysis results, some plots) can be automatically downloaded by running the following script:

-**After cloning this repository, run:**

 ```bash
 python scripts/download_data.py